FozzTexx/sider-xebec-disassembly/README.md

-This is an attempt to disassembly the ROM and installation tools for a First Class Peripherals Sider hard drive made for an Apple II and the ROM on the Xebec SASI card that was included with the hard drive.
+This is an attempt to disassemble the ROM and installation tools for a First Class Peripherals Sider hard drive made for an Apple II and the ROM on the Xebec SASI card that was included with the hard drive.